 Health & Safety Exemption Requirement - WV Northern adheres to all requirements pertaining to the protection of student information.
 Information about student records and confidentiality can be found in the college catalog.
 However, in some situations, the College may determine that it is necessary to disclose personally identifiable information (PII) from a student’s education records to appropriate parties in order to address a health or safety emergency.
 FERPA’s health or safety emergency provision permits such disclosures when the disclosure is necessary to protect the health or safety of the student or other individuals.
 This exception to FERPA’s general consent requirement is limited to the period of the emergency and generally does not allow for a blanket release of PII from a student’s education records.
 Rather, these disclosures must be related to an actual, impending, or imminent emergency, such as a natural disaster, a terrorist attack, a campus shooting, or the outbreak of an epidemic disease.

-Official Withdraw Requirements and Procedures (page 24 in current catalog) - Withdrawal from all courses, when necessary, is completed through Northern on the Web.
+Official Withdraw Requirements and Procedures (click "Registration Policy and Procedures") - Withdrawal from all courses, when necessary, is completed through Northern on the Web.
 Telephone withdrawals can be taken by the Campus Counselor only.
 Students are encouraged to talk with their instructors and academic advisor prior to withdrawing to determine if there are other alternatives available.
-Students Student Handbook are responsible for verifying their withdrawal.
+Students are responsible for verifying their withdrawal.
 The last day to totally withdraw from the College is published in the academic calendar.
 Students who completed short-term courses or tested out of a course in the same semester are not eligible for a total withdrawal

 Principles of Excellence - Service Members, Veterans, Spouses, and Other Family Members